QingyangDong-qd220/BandgapDatabase1/README.md

 3. Data extraction.
 The user can specify the article corpus then run extract.py to extract bandgap data.

 4. Post processing.
 Simply run postprocessing.py to finalize the database.
+Please refer to the source code for details.